ivanleomk/website-v4/content/blog/why-coding-agents-are-here-to-stay.md

   - ivanleomk
 ---

-# Why I Use Coding Agents (And Why You Should Too)

 > The most common sentiment that I've heard over the past few months has been "I don't write code anymore, I just prompt models".

 Six months ago, Claude transformed my writing.
 Instead of perfectionism about finding the perfect description, I focused on getting content out.
 Claude handled the initial pass, organizing ideas while I iterated on prompts.
 Output became more concise and I produced content faster.
 More importantly, this allowed me to focus on what I enjoyed the most - bringing my ideas to life.